Interactions-AI/odin/docs/pipelines.md

   - `claim` - The PVC name for our mount
   - `name` - A name for this mount
   - `path` - The virtual path we see from inside the container (often set to `/data`)
 - `secrets` - An optional list of secrets if required for this task
 - `config_maps` - An optional list of config_maps if required for this task
 - `num_gpus` - For a single worker image, the number of GPUs required.
 This should be ignored for multi-worker jobs, as these use `num_workers`
 - `pull_policy` - A string policy for the container, commonly `IfNotPresent` or `Always`.
 - `node_selector` - An optional dictionary of key-values used to specify on which node we should execute.
 - `resource_type` - The top of resource we wish to execute.
 This defaults to `Pod`, but other valid values include `TFJob`, `PyTorchJob`, `ElasticJob`, `MPIJob` and `Job`.
 For multi-worker, multi-GPU configurations this is usually one of the `*Job` resources, otherwise `Pod` is most common
 - `inputs` - An optional way to enumerate the inputs expected for this task
 - `outputs` - An otpional way to enumerate the outputs expected for this task
+- `cpu` - Optionally set limit and requests for cpu resource
+  - `limits` - limit of cpu resource.
+A pod may *not* use more than `limits`
+  - `requests` - requested cpu resource.
+A pod is guaranteed `requests` amount of cpu.
+See more at [kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
+- `security_context` - Set security context for pod.
+  - `run_as_user` - Set user id that runs command in the pod.
+  - `run_as_group` - Set group id that runs command in the pod.
+  - `fs_group` - Volumes that support ownership management are modified to be owned and writable by the GID specified in `fs_group`.
+See more at [kubernetes docs](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)

 ## Processing variables